Alvinjohny/ETH-AVAX-PROOF-Intermediate-EVM-Course-MODULE-3/README.md

-# Metacrafters- ETH + AVAX PROOF: Intermediate EVM Course
+# Metacrafters- ETH + AVAX PROOF: Intermediate EVM Course - Module 3
 ## Description

 This course teaches how to build decentralized applications (Dapps) on the Ethereum blockchain and Avalanche using the Solidity programming language.